sky-jm/slides/01_streams/streams.md

 * Another stream
     * Chaining!
 ## Terminal operations
-* End result with a definite type
+* => end result with a definite type
 * Stream is over, cannot be used any further
 ---

 # Benefits
 * Intermediate ops not executed until needed
+* Source elements are consumed as needed
 * Computation happens only when terminal operation initiated
-* Source elements are consumed as needed
 * Ready for paralelization - `parallel()`
 ---